-- global ideas, not tested in broad scientific discussion, such as the postulate of "nomadic civilizations" or an unreliably argued version of the Central Asian origin of Scythian culture and the Scythians themselves are surely making their way not only in Russian and foreign audiences, but also in textbooks on archeology, including in textbooks published by the Moscow publishing house "Higher School" (YABLONSKIY L.T.
+- global ideas, not tested in broad scientific discussions, such as the postulate of "nomadic civilizations" or an unreliably argued version of the Central Asian origin of Scythian culture and the Scythians themselves are surely making their way not only in Russian and foreign audiences but also in textbooks on archeology, including in textbooks published by the Moscow publishing house "Higher School" (YABLONSKIY L.T.
 2001: 59).

 Strongly rejecting the thesis of the Asian roots of the Scythian culture, we try to find them in the local soil.
-While searching we will coordinate results of our research with the historical facts.
-On the one hand, we came to the conclusion that the ancient Bulgars, crossing the DnieperRiver, moved further in the direction of Central Europe, and some of them settled in the Western Ukraine (see the section Türks as Carriers of the Corded Ware Cultures ).
+While searching we will coordinate the results of our research with the historical facts.
+On the one hand, we came to the conclusion that the ancient Bulgars, crossing the DnieperRiver, moved further in the direction of Central Europe, and some of them settled in Western Ukraine (see the section Türks as Carriers of the Corded Ware Cultures ).
 On the other hand, we know that the Bulgars were present in the NPR in historical times.
-Presence of early Scythian sites in Western Ukraine gives grounds to consider the question of their possible connection with the Bulgars of the NPR.
+The presence of early Scythian sites in Western Ukraine gives grounds to consider the question of their possible connection with the Bulgars of the NPR.

-In 7th century A.D., the Bulgars who inhabited the coast of Sea of Azov, were divided into two parts, one part went to Pannonia where they left their tracks in place names (see the section Proto-Bulgarish Place Names in the Carpathians and Hungary).
-The remaining part/tribes were united one of tribal leaders, Kubrat (Kuvrat) into the state known in history as Small Bulgaria, in contrast to the Great Bulgaria on the banks of the Volga, which arose later.
-At about the same time Khazar Khanate began to form.
-Whose political plans included the annexation of neighboring Bulgaria.
-The Khazars were of the same origin as the Bulgars, but it is difficult to speak about the degree of kinship between them, as well as about the previous history of the Khazars.
-At least five hypotheses exist about their origin (GOLDEN PETER.
-2005: 57).
-However the reliable identification of the Chuvash and the Bulgars is important for our study:
+In the 7th century A.D., the Bulgars who inhabited the coast of the Sea of Azov were divided into two parts, one part went to Pannonia where they left their tracks in place names (see the section Proto-Bulgarish Place Names in the Carpathians and Hungary).
+The remaining part/tribes were united with one of the tribal leaders, Kubrat (Kuvrat) into the state known in history as Small Bulgaria, in contrast to Great Bulgaria on the banks of the Volga, which arose later.
+At about the same time Khazar Khanate began to form (see.
+Khazars).